preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 SharePoint user profiles sync
 ==============================================

-This option was in earlier Omnia versions called "Azure AD Sync".

 Use these advanced settings to make sure person properties are synchronized from Entra ID to SharePoint.

-**Note:** The Entra ID Sync must now be set up to use SharePoint Add-in App identity instead of a user account.
-This will allow the tenant to turn off legacy sign in and still use the Entra ID Sync, see *Enable Sharepoint App-Only* below.
+(This option was in earlier Omnia versions called "Azure AD Sync".)

-**Also note!** This option is not applicable in Omnia on-prem.
+**Note!** This option is not applicable in Omnia on-prem.

 These settings and options are available here: